This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-- Combine the potatoes, broth, vinegar, salt, carrots, and onions in a large stock pan.
+- Combine 4 cups of peeled, cubed potatoes, 4 cups of broth, 1 teaspoon white vinegar, 1 teaspoon kosher salt, 1 tablespoon minced carrots, and 1 tablespoon minced onions in a large stock pan.
 Bring to a boil over medium-high heat.
 Once boiling, reduce the heat to medium-low, cover the pot and simmer for 15 minutes, or until the potatoes are fork-tender.

-- In a small mixing bowl or measuring cup, whisk together the milk with flour until well combined.
+- In a small mixing bowl or measuring cup, whisk together 1 cup of milk with 1 tablespoon flour until well combined.

 - Uncover the soup and slowly whisk in the milk mixture.
 Return the heat to medium-high and cook the soup, stirring constantly for about 3-5 minutes, or until slightly thickened and creamy.